-Keith Mahy is one of the founding fathers of art glass in New Zealand.
+Keith Mahy (1947-2013)was one of the founding fathers of art glass in New Zealand.
 In 1965 he was a young student from Whakatane studying sculpture and design at Elam School of Fine Arts, Auckland University.
 He won the New Zealand Manufacturers Association Student Design award in 1967, and on completing his Graduate Diploma in Fine Arts, Keith took a job as Packaging Designer with a company in Auckland.
 His career in glass started the following year, 1970, when he was appointed Design Director at Crown Crystal Glass in Christchurch. .

 Above: Three blown vases from Crown Crystal Glass designed by Keith Mahy.